USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/rna-seq.md

 {:.usa-process-list__heading}
 ### Abundance Estimation

-For quantifying transcript abundance from RNA-seq data, there are many programs available.
+There are many programs available for quantifying transcript abundance from RNA-seq data.
 The two most popular tools are featureCounts and HTSeq.
-We will need a file with aligned sequencing reads (BAM files generated in previous step) and a list of genomic features (from the GFF file). featureCounts is a highly efficient general-purpose read summarization program that counts mapped reads for genomic features such as genes, exons, promoter, gene bodies, genomic bins and chromosomal locations.
-It also outputs statistics for the overall summarization of results, including the number of successfully assigned reads and the number of reads that failed to be assigned due to various reasons.
+We will need a file with aligned sequencing reads (BAM files generated in the previous step) and a list of genomic features (from the GFF file). featureCounts is a highly efficient, general-purpose read summarization program that counts mapped reads for genomic features such as genes, exons, promoter, gene bodies, genomic bins, and chromosomal locations.
+It also outputs statistics for the overall summarization of results, including the number of successfully assigned reads and the number of reads that failed to be assigned for various reasons.
 We can run featureCounts on all SAM/BAM files at the same time or individually.

 You will need to have the [subread](http://subread.sourceforge.net/) and `parallel` modules loaded.
 They are included in the script below.